isomerpages/moe-acspri/_our-programmes/Mathematics/Programmes.md

 as they discuss solutions, think aloud and reflect on what they are doing.</p>
 <h4><strong>&nbsp;Thinking Routine</strong></h4>
 <p>The Polya’s Problem Solving Techniques help students develop thinking
 routine when solving problem sums.
-This technique comprises of the 4 essential steps of understanding the problem, devising a plan on which heuristics skills to use, carrying out the plan and checking the results.</p>
+This technique comprises the 4 essential steps of understanding the problem, devising a plan on which heuristics skills to use, carrying out the plan and checking the results.</p>
 <p><strong>Primary 1 to Primary 6</strong>